tcsnhj/resume/README.md

   - Act as communicator between Business and technical teams.
   - Build solid architectures Amazon AWS.
   - Set goals, objectives and priorities.
 Mentor team members, provide guidance by regular performance reviews.

-  - Migrated engineering to cross functional scrum teams.
-  - Moved the organinization to modern pull request and review process.
-  - Implemented an engineering and support SLA.

-**CTO / Partner**, *23 Digital Concepts GmbH.* January 2013 – July 2015
-  - Built an engineering organization to ~20 across 3 teams for E-Commerce Agency.
-  - Streamlining development processes, inter-org communication.
-  - Project planning and headcount/resource allocation.
-  - Participant in board meetings and high level strategic decision making.
-  - Working with sales and marketing to meet quarterly revenue goals.
-  - Interfacing directly with top tier customers.
-  - Making technical decisions about our tools and software.
-  - Coordinating the evangelism and developer advocacy effort.
-  - Delivering innovative and polished products.
-  - Ensure scalability, stability, security and performance of our infrastructure.